 After the launch of its well-known OmniPork series in 2018, Hong Kong-based Green Monday introduced a new product line, OmniSeafood, into the market this month.
 With 40,000 points of sales in over 20 markets, consumers worldwide will have a chance to taste the full range of plant-based seafood products made from non-GMO soy, pea and rice, but Green Monday is more than a plant-based meat business.

-CEO and founder David Yeung, a 20-year vegetarian, kicked off Green Monday as a purpose-driven business nine years ago because he had always cared about animal welfare and climate change.
+CEO and founder David Yeung, who has been a vegetarian for the past 20 years, kicked off Green Monday as a purpose-driven business nine years ago because he had always cared about animal welfare and climate change.
 Since then, Green Monday has grown into a multi-faceted social venture.

 “We have OmniFoods focused on alternative protein innovation, Green Common, which is our showcase shops and restaurants in Singapore, Hong Kong and Shanghai, and also the Green Monday movement that advocates people to go green and plant-based at least one day a week,” Yeung said at the recent Future Food Asia 2021 virtual conference organized by ID Capital from June 7–10.